amehlhase316/memoranda/Deliverable1.md

     - info

 ## 4: Checklist for you to see if you are done
   - [ X ] Filled out the complete form from above, all fields are filled and written in full sentences
   - [ X ] Read the kickoff again to make sure you have all the details
   - [ X ] User Stories that were not completed, were left in the Sprint and a copy created
   - [ X ] Your Quality Policies are accurate and up to date
   - [ ] **Individual** Survey was submitted **individually** (create checkboxes below -- see Canvas to get link)
   - [ ] Will
-  - [ ] Eli
+  - [ X ] Eli
   - [ ] Andres
   - [ ] Frankie
   - [ X ] Josh
   - [ X ] The original of this file was copied for the next Sprint (needed for all but last Sprint where you do not need to copy it anymore)
   - [ X ] Basic information (part 1) for next Sprint was included (meaning Spring Planning is complete)
   - [ X ] All User Stories have acceptance tests
   - [ X ] User Stories in your new Sprint Backlog have initial tasks which are in New